interledger/rfcs/0000-interledger-eli5/0000-interledger-eli5.md

 4) The sender decides whether or not to use that connector, based on how much it will cost.
 If it's a "no", the sender can start over asking a different connector, or asking the same one again (who may figure out a better way this time).
 When the sender is happy with the cost, the payment can go ahead.

-For each payment, a chain with links of trust is formed between the sender, connector(s) and the receiver.
+For each payment, a chain with links of trust is formed between the sender, connector (or connectors) and the receiver.
 Each link in the chain trusts the one next to it, but doesn't need to trust any other links in the chain.
 What's great about this, is it means the sender and the receiver don't need to trust each other, or even know who each other is - that's what makes ILP payments "trustless".

 _[...]_